 Grooming and Details

 Another “type” of accessory you definitely need to consider is grooming.
 You certainly don’t want to look unkempt in your pre-wedding photoshoot, do you?
-Close-up shots will show off even the tiniest of “imperfections”, so grooming is a key step before you go to the shoot.
+Pay attention to these key grooming tips for both brides and grooms:

 Colours That Complement Skin Tones